vijayrnadar/katas2023/ReadMe.md

 The development team needs to be trained
 - Handling distributed transactions is tricky
 - Error handling is complex but can be

+##   8.8.
+Message broker Durability & Scalability & Reponsivness

+### 8.8.1.
+Status
+Proposed

+### 8.8.2.
+Context

+ The reservation system needs designed for scalability needs a distributed system, which requires message broker to be scalable.

+### 8.8.3.
+Decision

+After careful evaluation and consideration, we have decided below
+- Message broker Queue message need to be durable, since server restart needs to have the message
+- Message expiration needs to be less since less than 5 minutes user need to be updated
+- Deal letter exchange need to be configured for expired and failed message

+### 8.8.4.
+Consequences

+The decision  has the following consequences:
+- The development team needs to be trained handling message broker
+- Consumer need to scalable as well